Choosing the Best Cow Breeds: How to Choose Cattle

 Over 250 cattle breeds exist worldwide, with around 80 readily available to farmers in the United States.
 With so many breeds, how do you decide which is best for you?

-Your choice of cattle breed also depends on your interests, the type of farm environment, resources, and your ability to care for them.
+Your choice of cattle breed depends on your interests, the type of farm environment, available resources, and how you plan to manage the herd.

-If you want just one cow, you might select a dual-purpose breed such as Shorthorn, Brown Swiss, Simmental, or Dexter that could serve as a family milk cow while raising a calf for meat.
-If you prefer a herd, your selection will depend on available space on your farm, the local climate and weather patterns, and the type of pasture you have planted.
+If you want to own just one cow, a dual-purpose breed such as Shorthorn, Brown Swiss, Simmental, or Dexter may be a good fit as a milk a cow for your family while raising a calf for meat or have an animal to show at the county fair.
+However, if your goal is to establish a herd, your selection will depend on available space on your farm, the local climate and weather patterns, and the type of pasture you have planted.

-The most profit, however, may not come from the animal that grows the biggest or gives the most milk if it takes more feed to do so.
-Often the hardier, smaller cow that needs less feed and can get by on marginal pastures is the most profitable, especially if she produces a calf every year.
-She may produce more pounds of beef in her lifetime because she stays in the herd longer.
+The most profit, however, may not come from the animal that grows the biggest or gives the most milk if it takes more feed to achieve that size.
+Often, the hardier, smaller cow that needs less feed and can get by on marginal pastures is the most profitable, especially if a cow produces a calf every year.
+In addition, she may produce more pounds of beef in her lifetime because she stays in the herd longer.

 Also, remember that you can usually keep more small cows, such as Dexter, Corriente, or Scotch Highland, on a certain acreage.
 This is because they will raise more pounds of calves from that pasture than a herd of larger cows since you’ll have more calves.

 You can choose from several breeds that can meet your needs.
 Unless you already have a favorite, you should visit other farms to observe their cattle, attend workshops and agricultural field days or study literature and websites to help you decide.